CzechJiri/Tableau-Authorize.Net/README.md

 #cURL calls

-in case anybody wants to play with cURL and is wondering with Authorize.Net docs lack of simple cURL samples, here it is
+in case anybody wants to play with cURL and is wondering why Authorize.Net docs do not include simple cURL samples, here it is

 ```
 curl -H "Content-Type: application/json" -X POST -d '